Elijah Craig Toasted Rye Review

 Mashbill: 51% rye (remainder undisclosed)

 Palate: Bright and creamy at the same time.
 Cardamom and lemon peel give it a little zing on entry, then it settles into honeyed grain, butterscotch, and something close to chocolate chip cookies fresh out of the oven.
 The toasted barrel does real work here — it adds sweetness without the heavy vanilla wallop you’d get from a charred barrel.
-(If you’re curious how toasted barrels differ from charred ones, I wrote about that.)
+The 51% rye is enough to keep a distinct grain character running underneath all that sweetness, so it never fully loses its identity as a rye.
+It just becomes a friendlier version of one.

 Final Thoughts: If you find traditional ryes too medicinal or dill-forward, this is worth your attention.
 The toasted finish rounds off the sharper rye edges and pulls it firmly toward the sweeter end of the spectrum.
 It’s not going to blow you away, but it punches above its price point and drinks well neat.
-Whether you call it a rye or just a spicy bourbon dressed up in fancy barrels, it’s a solid bottle to have around.
+Would I buy it again?
+Yes, and I did — same limit-one situation, same instinct to grab it without overthinking it.
+That’s the right approach here.